 Architecture alone isn't enough.
 That's why the accompanying implementation guidance breaks the journey into staged progressions.
 Early-stage explorers require lightweight governance and prompting fluency.
 Scaling organisations must institutionalise context, feedback, and embedded roles.
-Enterprisegrade deployments, on the other hand, demand full-stack coherence, robust model evaluation, and sustained strategic alignment.
+Enterprise-grade deployments, on the other hand, demand full-stack coherence, robust model evaluation, and sustained strategic alignment.
 Each capability aligns with the stage at which it offers the greatest return on focus.

 The core message is straightforward: don't treat GenAl like a plug-in.
-Treat it as an evolving organ within the enterprise body, one that must be integrated, governed, and shaped with purpose.
+Treat it from simply adopting GenAl, but from how you integrate, govern, and apply as an evolving organ within the enterprise body, one that must be integrated, governed, and shaped with purpose.
 This architecture offers a practical foundation for achieving just that.